Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Best posture support for upright sitting Less plush for curl-up lounging

-Higher seat height for easier stand-ups Arms feel firm when leaned on
+Higher seat helps stand-ups Arms feel firm when leaned on

 Strong all-around performance Premium price tier